 Overcoming a Catastrophic $100 Million Failure

-The CEO Entrepreneur himself describes his business crash as a “catastrophic failure.”
+The CEO Entrepreneur himself describes his business crash as a “catastrophic failure”.
 But, explains to Tom how his huge catastrophic business failure, has made him a stronger, wiser, and better person.
-At the Paperless Movement, we constantly advocate sharing your journey and the stories you’ve experienced with others so that your shortcomings cease to harbor control over you, and in turn, you wind up empowering those around you with knowledge and insight.
+At the Paperless Movement, we constantly advocate sharing your journey.
+The stories you’ve experienced with others should be voiced.
+So that your shortcomings cease to harbor control over you.
+In turn, you wind up empowering those around you with knowledge and insight.
 We feel very fortunate to have had the opportunity to have such an honest chat with Tamer, giving you the opportunity to learn and avoid making the same mistakes.

 There are benefits to having business mentors, but in my experience, many have been short-changed with coaches offering a ‘3-step formula’ or the ‘blueprint’ for a successful business.Tamer Shahin